Introduction to Geographic Information Systems

 - Product-based companies like HERE Maps, Bing Maps, Google Maps, Apple Maps, TomTom, and ESRI are coming out with many job roles and responsibilities for upcoming graduates.
 There are service-based companies like Capgemini Technologies and Willis Tower Watson using GIS for cartographic models for identifying potential risks.

-- Roles are like GIS technician, GIS Analyst, GIS spatial analyst, GIS data specialist, GIS developers, and Architects.
-GIS Technicians work on the GUI based GIS software to build maps.
-GIS Analyst and Spatial data analyst work on the spatial data that is available and extracted through various sources.
+- Roles are like GIS technician, Analyst, spatial analyst, GIS data specialist, GIS developers, and Architects.
+GIS Technicians work on the GUI-based GIS software to build maps.
+GIS Analysts and Spatial data analyst work on the spatial data that is available and extracted through various sources.

-- They are also integrating various maps to drone companies like DJI.
+- They are also integrating various maps with drone companies like DJI.

 This is a guide to What is GIS?.
 Here we discuss the different features, working, applications of Geographic Information Systems, and advantages and disadvantages.
 You can also go through our suggested articles to learn more –